 Given the miserable nature and duration of the influenza illness, the high probability of spread and the risk for complications, protection against the virus is the very best defense.
 However, some parents decide to decline the vaccine for themselves and their families.

 One common myth is that the flu shot somehow causes the flu.
 This is not at all the case.
 The flu virus infects a person by making copies of itself in the body, called ‘viral replication’.
 The injectable vaccine is an entirely killed virus, thus it cannot make copies of itself or make you ill.
-The nasal spray vaccine, which was not offered for 2016-2017, is a weakened “attenuated” form of the virus that is rendered incapable of making copies of itself.
+The nasal spray vaccine, which was not offered for 2016-2017 or 2017-2018, is a weakened “attenuated” form of the virus that is rendered incapable of making copies of itself.
 Think of a copy machine with no paper and no toner—not very good at producing copies!

 Some parents feel that their families “don’t get the flu”, so they don’t vaccinate.
 It is estimated that 5-20% of adults and 10-40% of children get the flu every year.
 It is also possible that the infection is very mild, so it is not recognized as influenza.
 Some argue that they are ‘healthy’ and thus do not need to be vaccinated.
 Again, nearly half the children who develop complications from influenza were previously healthy.